sourav-bk/Golang/Topic/Docker.md

 - **Docker Daemon :**

   The Docker-Daemon is the core background service responsible for managing Docker containers, images, networks, and volumes.
 It listens for Docker API requests which coming from Docker-Client ( like from Docker-CLI or Docker-Desktop ) and performs the actual work of building, running, and managing containers or Orchestrating the entire lifecycle of Docker-containers.
+Docker-Daemon can also communicate with other Daemons to manage Docker services.

 - **Docker Registries :**